 There are monumentally significant stand-outs to still yet speak about, beginning with what “Black Moon” primed us for, “Hunter And The Hunted“.
 We quickly awaken in its hazy confines before the snare is loosed upon us with leviathan size riffs, followed shortly by battering drum strikes entering the fray.
 A quick acceleration in timing and tempos gets us to a place where things feel like musical peaks and valleys, or climbs and descents that pull the listener right along for the ride.

 Take my words here however you choose, be it symbolically, metaphorically, emblematically, or whatever other way suits you, as long as their point is firm and understood.
 That point being, of course, that the new HOLLOW LEG album, the Argonauta Records offered ‘Civilizations‘, is indeed advanced and quite culturally significant.
-Within the nine songs upon it we find an immense assimilation of savagery, absorbed and then transmuted into sonics that provide the optimum listening experience for humanity.
+Within the nine songs upon it, we find immense assimilation of savagery, absorbed, and then transmuted into sonics that provides the optimum listening experience for humanity.